marcusoosthuizen/website/content/about/index.md

 | **Nineteen Eighty-Four** 	| **Waffles** 	| **Arch Linux** 	| **Machine Love** 	| **Vinland Saga** 	| **Super Mario Galaxy** 	|

 # Contact
-If you need to contact me for any reason you can send me an [email](mailto:email@marcusoosthuizen.com) or msg me on telegram (@marcusoosthuizen)
+If you need to contact me for any reason you can send me an [email](mailto:email@marcusoosthuizen.com)

 [click me to see something cool...](/something-cool)